-Capital District Communities Encourage Access to Biking Trails, Paths & Routes
+Capital District Communities Encourage Access to Biking

-Biking in Albany is a favorite pastime for beginning cyclists and families as well.
+Biking in Albany is a favorite pastime, especially for beginning cyclists and families.
 The John Boyd Thatcher State Park offers a scenic trail system with all types of terrain just fifteen miles west of Albany.
-Its twelve-mile stretch rewards bikers with beautiful views of the Hudson and Mohawk Valley region, the Adirondacks and the Green Mountains.
-The Grafton Lake State Park is another scenic location where twenty-five miles of multiple-use trails are available for walking and biking for families.
+Its twelve-mile stretch rewards bikers with beautiful views of the Hudson and Mohawk Valley region, the Adirondacks, and the Green Mountains.
+At the scenic Grafton Lake State Park, 25 miles of multiple-use trails are available for walking and biking.
 The Albany Pine Bush Preserve offers twenty miles of marked, multi-use trails.
 Located between the cities of Albany and Schenectady, they offer a variety of gentle terrain from wide open sandy trails to narrow, grassy woodland trails.